JuliaClimate/ClimateBase.jl/docs/src/index.md

 `ClimateBase` is structured to deal with these intricacies, and in addition offer several functionalities commonly used, and sought after, by climate scientists.
 It also serves as the base building block for `ClimateTools`, which offers more advanced functionalities.

-The focus of `ClimateBase` is **not** loading data, nor operating on data *on disk*.
+At the moment the focus of `ClimateBase` is **not** operating on data *on disk*.
 It is designed for in-memory climate data exploration and manipulation.
-That being said, basic data loading functionality is offered in terms of `NCDatasets`, see below.

 ### Installation
 This package is registered and you can install it with